MARKETING AND COMMUNICATIONS OFFICER

 The Marketing and Communications Officer plans and implements media and public relations activities for the Department of City Development, the Redevelopment Authority of the City of Milwaukee, and the Port of Milwaukee.

 - Initiate and respond to external contacts, including from news media.

 - Serve as the primary spokesperson and media resource for the Department of City Development (DCD), the Redevelopment Authority of the City of Milwaukee (RACM), and the Port Milwaukee.

 - Coordinate and develop information required to respond to external requests for information.

 - Provide strategic advice regarding media inquiries.

-- On behalf of DCD, RACM and Port Milwaukee, coordinate the response to sensitive requests for information generated by media representatives through the Wisconsin Open Records law.
+- On behalf of the DCD, RACM and Port Milwaukee, coordinate responses to sensitive requests for information generated by media representatives through the Wisconsin Open Records law.

-- Represent the DCD, RACM and Port Milwaukee in regular meetings with other City governmental communications managers.
+- Represent the DCD and the RACM in regular meetings with other City communications officers.